lloda/guile-newra/README.md

 Except for the tests and for the pair of functions `ra->array` / `array->ra`, `newra` is independent of the old array system.

-`newra` tracks the Guile main branch as of 2021/12/03 and might not work with earlier revisions.
+`newra` requires Guile 3.0.8.
 Run the test or the benchmark with

 ```
 > $GUILE -L mod test/test.scm